Fred Clarke: After his playing days

 After his managing days ended in 1915, Clarke returned to his "Little Pirate Ranch" near Winfield, Kansas, which he had purchased with a down payment during his first year in the majors.
 He made a considerable fortune when oil was discovered on his property.
 In 1924, he bought a minority stake in the Pirates and was named the team's vice president.
 He was also allowed to sit in the dugout during games, making him manager Bill McKechnie's bench coach in all but name.
 The Pirates won the World Series the following year.

 During the 1926 season, several players felt that Clarke was trying to undermine McKechnie and become manager once again.
 When slumping veteran (and eventual Hall of Famer) Max Carey got word that Clarke tried to pressure McKechnie into benching him, Carey demanded that Clarke be removed from the bench.
 He was supported by Babe Adams, the only player on the 1909 world champions still on the team, as well as another veteran, Carson Bigbee.
 McKechnie initially appeared to side with Carey, Adams and Bigbee, but was forced to recant rather than risk appearing to criticize the front office.
 A resolution calling for Clarke's removal from the bench only garnered the support of three other players.
 Ownership struck fast and hard; on August 13, the Pirates released Adams and Bigbee, and waived Carey.
 They finished 84–69, third in the league behind the St. Louis Cardinals and the Cincinnati Reds, and McKechnie lost his job.

-Fred Clarke was selected to the Baseball Hall of Fame in 1945 as one of the first to be elected by the Old-Timers Committee.
+Clarke was selected to the Baseball Hall of Fame in 1945 as one of the first to be elected by the Old-Timers Committee.
 He was one of 24 original inductees into the Iowa Sports Hall of Fame in 1951.
 Clarke remained active and seemingly indestructible into his 70s.
 In 1947, while fishing in northern Minnesota, he and his wife were thrown into icy northern Minnesota waters by a storm, but he was back out fishing the next day.
 Soon after, he was nearly shot accidentally while quail hunting.
 He then survived a gas furnace explosion in his basement.
 While in Winfield he started the Winfield Country Club that is still in operation to this day.
-Fred Clarke died in Winfield at age 87.
+Clarke died in Winfield at age 87.